centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 1;
 ```

-Nice work, you know have a mode that can be executed without errors!
+Nice work, you now have a mode that can be executed without errors!

-Run this command `perl centreon_plugins.pl --plugin=apps::myawesomeapp::api::plugin --mode=app-metrics` which
+Run this command `perl centreon_plugins.pl --plugin=apps::myawesomeapp::api::plugin --mode=app-metrics`, which
-output this message:
+outputs this message:

 `UNKNOWN: Please set hostname option`

-Enjoy this moment, now let's do some monitoring thanks to centreon-plugins' magic!
-Fasten your seat belt.
+Now let's do some monitoring thanks to centreon-plugins.

 #### Declare your counters

 This part essentially maps the data you want to get from the API with the internal
 counter mode structure.

-Remember how we categorized the data in a previous [section](./develop-with-centreon-plugins### Understand the data).
+Remember how we categorized the data in a previous [section](./develop-with-centreon-plugins#understand-the-data).

-The `$self->{maps_counters_type}` data structure describes these data while the `$self->{maps_counters}->{global}` ones define
+The `$self->{maps_counters_type}` data structure describes these data while the `$self->{maps_counters}->{global}` one defines
-their properties like thresholds and how they will display to the users.
+their properties like thresholds and how they will be displayed to the users.

 ```perl
 sub set_counters {